zaihanoi/zaihanoi.github.io/wu/2million/2million.md

 }
 ```

-12. I returned to `/api/v1/admin/vpn/generate` one more time and sent `POST` request to see the response.
+### Step 12.
+I returned to `/api/v1/admin/vpn/generate` one more time and sent `POST` request to see the response.
 The response showed me that I could interact with `/api/v1/admin/vpn/generate` and generate the VPN for specific user.
 This means when I `POST` data, the API will bring it to backend server and after the handle process, backend server responses back to my computer.
 My next approach is using `command injection` technique:

 ```bash
 curl http://2million.htb/api/v1/admin/vpn/generate -H 'Cookie: PHPSESSID=<MY_COOKIE>' -X POST -d '{"username": "admin;whoami;"}' -H 'Content-Type: application/json'